 - Format?
-Use Print Preview to make sure the PS will print in Portrait format on two pages (you may need to shrink the width of one of the fields to make sure content does not overflow the page and/or adjust rows so the second page starts at the top of the second sheet), and print.
+Use Print Preview to make sure the PS will print in Portrait format on two pages (you may need to shrink the width of one of the fields to make sure content does not overflow the page and/or adjust rows so the second page starts at the top of the second sheet).

 - Who wants it?
-Take your program sheet to your departmental Student Services administrator for evaluation and next steps; they may have special requirements to prepare your PS for conferral – check NOW.
+Scan or take your program sheet to your departmental Student Services administrator for evaluation and next steps; they may have special requirements to prepare your PS for conferral – check NOW.
 Policies vary by department on who must approve your major program, but most require an administrator’s and/or advisor’s review and signature.
-Your department will keep your PS on file for you to pick up when you want to file a petition or get your AP units signed off in 135 Huang.

 - Using AP?
-Bring your Program sheet and unofficial transcript to Darlene Lazar or Chiru in 135 Huang.
+Scan your Program sheet and unofficial transcript to Darlene Lazar at firstname.lastname@example.org

 - Using units that deviate from norm?
 If you are using a course that is not normally allowed on your official major plan, you must have the change approved to graduate (see #7 below) and then amend or redo your PS and have it (re)signed.
 If you changed your elective ENGR courses but they are approved alternatives, there is no need for a petition but you should adjust your program sheet before the end of winter quarter.

 - Signatures?
-Yes, get your advisor and department to sign now.
-But don’t worry about the School of Engineering approval field – this will be signed post-graduation, after final clearance from the University Senate has been granted.
+Scan to your major department for review and signatures.
+Don’t worry about the School of Engineering approval field – this will be signed post-graduation, after final clearance from the University Senate has been granted.

 7. I had to substitute other courses for some of the requirements in my major program – do I have to do anything extra about this?